Intervention/docs/image/v3/getting-started/formats.md

 #### RGB String Format

-RGB string values in functional notations are also supported.
-If you want to include an alpha value use the RGBA prefix like in the following example.
+RGB string values in functional notation are also supported.
+To include an alpha value use the RGBA prefix, as shown in the following example.

 ```php
 use Intervention\Image\ImageManager;